Marumugam/deeptamil/meta/README.md

 *./main_py /path/to/file_name.tiff file_name_without_extension /path/to/export/output
 ```

-3. Modify the *loop* script in src/preprocess to loop through images for applying _main.py
+3. Modify the *loop* script in src/preprocess to loop through images running _main.py

 ### Training, Testing Requirements

-*notice that these images in train/ and test/ folders are preprocessed*
+*notice that after preprocessing all the raw images, we should create train/ and test/ folders and store the preprocessed images in them*

 1. We need two folders of preprocessed images.
 One folder containing 80% of total images for training and the other containing 20% images for testing.